>>>>gt;>>t;>>>>>>>>Four years seems like a long time when you're eleven years old, but in the blink of an eye it was gone. This is all that's left.

 Let’s see your book,’ Geoff said to Eddie.

-After a cursory glance through the pages of a book about gardening, he gave it back to Eddie and instructed him to read to the class – a doddle for Eddie, who’d quickly established himself as an orator in assembly and drama.
+After a cursory glance through the pages of a gardening book, he returned it to Eddie and instructed him to read to the class – a doddle for Eddie, an established reader in assembly and drama.

-The certain knowledge that I’d next filled me with dread.
+The very thought of reading to the class filled me with dread.
 It didn’t matter that five years of living in Gillingham had taken the edge off my Northern accent, I knew exactly what coming having heard it all before from people who rhymed grass with arse.

-After calling time on Eddie’s boring monologue, our minder asked to see my book.
+After yawning and calling time on Eddie’s boring monologue, our minder asked to see my book.

 His eyes lit up.
 ‘Ah, this is more like it!
 I can’t wait to hear this!’
-After a quick flick through the pages he gave it back and told me to read it, then leaned back in his chair.
+After a quick flick through the pages he handed it back then resettled in his chair.

 I’d no sooner got the first sentence out when I heard my words coming back at me in a mock northern accent.
 With laughter ringing around the classroom, our head boy continued his mimicry, much to the delight of the girls on the front row.
-Conscious of my burning cheeks, I kept my head down and muddled along, focusing on the words of Jimmy Greaves as I battled through the hysteria.
+Conscious of my burning cheeks, I kept my head down and muddled along for what seemed an age, focusing on the words of Jimmy Greaves.
 Even Eddie was laughing, the rotten sod.

-After what seemed like an age the ordeal ended with Eddie and me being sent to get cleaned up ready for hometime.
+The ordeal ended with me and Eddie being sent to get cleaned up ready for home time.
 Mercifully, there was no further punishment, for which I was truly grateful.

 No comments: